100 Valentines Day Crafts, that include decor ideas, handmade cards, crafts, DIY gifts and so much more!

 DIY Decor Ideas for Valentine’s Day

 22. Missing your Christmas tree?
-Don’t worry, this Valentine Heart Cone Tree from I Gotta Create more than makes up for it!
+Don’t worry, this Valentines Day Heart Cone Tree from I Gotta Create more than makes up for it!

 23. Need a quick list of decor ideas for your V-Day party?
 Here is our list of 10 DIY Valentine party Decorations that’ll take your ‘do to the next level!

 24. Do you love DIY but dislike sewing?
-Then this No-Sew Valentine Heart Table Runner from Ribbons and Glue is just the project for you!
+Then this No-Sew Heart Table Runner Valentines Day Craft from Ribbons and Glue is just the project for you!
 Make a lovely runner with foam hearts and glue!

 25. Don’t have the heart to cut off fresh roses?
-You don’t need to, when you can make these pretty little DIY Doily Roses for your special someone!
+You don’t need to, when you can make these pretty little DIY Doily Roses Valentines Day Craft for your special someone!

 26. Candles always set a lovely, romantic mood, don’t they?
 This V-Day, you can take it up a level by using pink and red glitter to make Glitter Dollar Store Candles!
 Stamp Tramp tells you how to go about this project.